Skip to content

 Why do airbags reduce injury?

 Airbags increase the time of impact.
-Since impulse (momentum change) is fixed, a longer time means a smaller average force: F = Δp / Δt.
+Since impulse (momentum change) is fixed by the crash speed, a longer time means a smaller average force: F = Δp / Δt.
+Tripling the impact time cuts the force to one-third.

 Can impulse be negative?